ebadiere/secret-store/docs/design.md

 1. **Announcement**: Notify all users of the upcoming upgrade with sufficient notice
 2. **Secret Revelation Period**: Allow time for all parties to reveal their secrets
 3. **Verification**: Confirm no active secrets remain in storage
+4. **Pause Contract**: Pause the contract to prevent new registrations and revelations
-4. **Upgrade Execution**: Only proceed with upgrade after all secrets are revealed
+5. **Upgrade Execution**: Only proceed with upgrade after all secrets are revealed and the contract is paused

 ### Storage Compatibility
 The contract uses the UUPS proxy pattern for upgrades.
 New implementations must: